genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/08_Components/02_component-architecture-overview.md

 Every Genesis application is different, but all Genesis applications share a common architecture.
 The best way to understand the purpose of all the main elements of this architecture is to familiarise yourself with the server modules and the web front-end.

-The diagram below shows what an example application looks like, showing the server modules and web front-end.
-Hence, this diagram can be the foundation for every developer.
+The diagram below shows what an example application looks like, with the server modules and web front-end.
+This diagram is the foundation for understanding all Genesis applications.

 ![](/img/component-architecture-02.png)